-As unfortunate as it may sound, many modern routers today continue to use the traditional arachnoids’ shape, that looks more like a large black square that is full of antennas.
+As unfortunate as it may sound, many modern routers today continue to use the traditional arachnoids’ shape, which looks more like a large black square that is full of antennas.
 While these routers may work well, they are an eyesore.
 Imagine having a black box on a beautifully crafted coffee table?

-Most of the times, the best way is to hide these routers so they are nowhere a part of your visible living room furniture.
+Most of the time, the best way is to hide these routers so they are nowhere a part of your visible living room furniture.
 A lot of people prefer to keep them behind furniture or in other inconspicuous areas and use a range extender for them.

 Velop is a rectangular tower, about seven inches long.
 You can find small vent holes on the back and on the top, there are more vents and LEDs that give you the status of your connection at any time.
 A good aspect is all the nodes in Velop are designed identically, which means, any of them can act as a central router.
-The overall design is simple, minimalist and beautiful.
-These routers are in white colour and can make for that perfect piece on your coffee table or even on your work desk.
+The overall design is simple, minimalist, and beautiful.
+These routers are in white color and can make for that perfect piece on your coffee table or even on your work desk.
 They are also likely to blend well with other decorative items in your living or bedroom.